Plant ecology

 Plant ecology is a subdiscipline of ecology that studies the distribution and abundance of plants, the effects of environmental factors upon the abundance of plants, and the interactions among plants and between plants and other organisms.
 Examples of these are the distribution of temperate deciduous forests in North America, the effects of drought or flooding upon plant survival, and competition among desert plants for water, or effects of herds of grazing animals upon the composition of grasslands.

 A global overview of the Earth's major vegetation types is provided by O.W.
 Archibold.
 He recognizes 11 major vegetation types: tropical forests, tropical savannas, arid regions (deserts), Mediterranean ecosystems, temperate forest ecosystems, temperate grasslands, coniferous forests, tundra (both polar and high mountain), terrestrial wetlands, freshwater ecosystems and coastal/marine systems.
 This breadth of topics shows the complexity of plant ecology, since it includes plants from floating single-celled algae up to large canopy forming trees.

 One feature that defines plants is photosynthesis.
-Photosynthesis is the process of a chemical reactions to create glucose and oxygen, which is vital for plant life.
+Photosynthesis is the process of chemical reactions to create glucose and oxygen, which is vital for plant life, starting at the leaf of the plant.
 One of the most important aspects of plant ecology is the role plants have played in creating the oxygenated atmosphere of earth, an event that occurred some 2 billion years ago.
 It can be dated by the deposition of banded iron formations, distinctive sedimentary rocks with large amounts of iron oxide.
 At the same time, plants began removing carbon dioxide from the atmosphere, thereby initiating the process of controlling Earth's climate.
 A long term trend of the Earth has been toward increasing oxygen and decreasing carbon dioxide, and many other events in the Earth's history, like the first movement of life onto land, are likely tied to this sequence of events.